dandrino/terrain-erosion-3-ways/README.md

 The next step is to convert the elevation data from IMG files in a ZIP archive to Numpy array files.
 You can do this by calling `python3 extract_height_arrays.py <downloaded CSV file>`.
 This will write the Numpy arrays to the `array_files/` directory.

-After this, run `python3 generate_training_images.py`, which will go though each array in the `array_files/` directory, and create 512x512 training sample images from it (written to the `training_samples/` directory).
+After this, run `python3 generate_training_images.py`, which will go through each array in the `array_files/` directory, and create 512x512 training sample images from it (written to the `training_samples/` directory).
 This script performs the validation and filtering described above.
 It also takes a long time to run, so brew a pot of coffee before you kick it off.

 The next steps will require that you cloned the `progressive_growing_of_gans` project.
 First, you need to generate the training data in the `tfrecords` format.
 This can be done by calling: